 Here are the solutions for most common issues you might experience with ACR.

-There seems to be an issue with Samsung Android 8 affecting incoming calls on some phones such as S8 and all calls on other models such as S9.
+There seems to be an issue with Samsung Android 8 update affecting incoming calls on US and Hong Kong versions of most Samsung phones.

 This issue affects all call recording apps.
 We are currently investigating it.

 When you enable cloud uploads, ACR schedules a job to scan for failed or missed uploads.
 This job runs every 20 minutes in the background.

 However, if you have Android 8 you would also see a notification.
 This due to changes Android 8 brought and cannot be avoided.

 Google have decided that all apps doing background operations must show a notification or finish the process in 5 seconds.
 Since ACR might not finish this process in 5 seconds it show notification.